AlexLee01/Suicide-Triggers-and-Risk-Datasert-/README.md

 # Suicide-Triggers-and-Risk-Dataset
-Suicide Triggers and Risk Datasert
+Suicide Triggers and Risk Dataset
 Dataset of the paper:"Suicide Risk Level Prediction and Suicide Trigger Detection: A Benchmark Dataset"

 To receive access, you will need to read, sign, and send back the attached data usage agreement (DUA).